Friday 28th January

 Each score card including “no returns” must show the competitors name, be checked and signed by the marker and player and then keyed into Competitors Computer System prior to being deposited in the competition results box and before leaving the Clubhouse at the end of a round.
 Failure to fulfil any of these requirements will result in disqualification.

-In the event of a tie in any 18 Hole competition, results will be decided by the better inward half, last 6 holes, last 3 holes, or by any other method as the Competitions Committee may decide.
+In the event of a tie in any 18 Hole competition, results will be decided by the better inward half, last 6 holes, last 3 holes, last hole, or by any other method as the Competitions Committee may decide.

 A tie in a 36 Hole competition will be decided by the best round, best second round and then as for 18 holes.